bdmac/strong_password/README.md

-# StrongPassword - MODIFIED ON BRANCH AGAIN ON LAB
+# StrongPassword - MODIFIED ON BRANCH AGAIN ON PROD

 StrongPassword provides entropy-based password strength checking for your apps.